How To Train A Cat

 1. What do you want to teach your cat?

 First and foremost, ask yourself what exactly you want your kitty to learn?
-Do you wish to correct inappropriate behaviour (i.e. furniture scratching) or teach your cat some cool tricks (i.e. high five)?
+Do you wish to correct inappropriate behavior (i.e. furniture scratching) or teach your cat some cool tricks (i.e. high five)?
 The applied technique will be determined by the type of behavioral action you will be teaching.
 Once you have decided what to work on, you can start slowly moving forward together with your furry friend.
 Some of the common objectives in cat training are:

 a) Using the litter box